opensearch-project/documentation-website/_data-prepper/index.md

 Data Prepper is a server-side data ingestion tool that collects, transforms, and prepares data for downstream analytics and visualizations to give you operational visibility and insight into application performance.
 Key uses cases include [trace analytics]({{site.url}}{{site.baseurl}}/data-prepper/common-use-cases/trace-analytics/) and [log analytics]({{site.url}}{{site.baseurl}}/data-prepper/common-use-cases/log-analytics/).

-Let's explore some key fundamentals before [Getting started with Data Prepper]({{site.url}}{{site.baseurl}}/data-prepper/getting-started/).

 ## Key concepts and fundamentals

-Data Prepper ingest data through customizable [pipelines]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/pipelines/).
+Data Prepper ingests data through customizable [pipelines]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/pipelines/).
 These pipelines consist of pluggable components that you can customize to fit your own needs, allowing you to even plug in your own implementations.
 A pipeline includes the following components:

 - One [source]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/sources/sources/)
 - One or more [sinks]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/sinks/sinks/)